nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 *{More to be added}*

 ### Use cases

 **System**: Vendor Vault (VV)

 **Use Case**: UC01 - Add Supplier Information

-**Actor**: Grocer
+**Actor**: Shop Owner

 **Main Success Scenario (MSS)**:
-1. User chooses to add supplier information with the required supplier details (name, contact, email, company, products).
+1. User requests to add a new supplier
-2. VV successfully adds the supplier and displays the updated list of suppliers.
+2. VV successfully adds the supplier and displays the updated list of all suppliers.
    Use case ends.

 **Extensions**: